-VERKOR: Expertises: Low-carbon, high performance battery production.
+Expertise: Low-carbon, high performance battery production.

 Project: Setting up a production unit for electric battery modules intended mainly for the automotive sector.
 Completion dates: Gradual commencement of activity in 2025 (1st phase), final completion in 2027.
-1.5 billion euro investment 1,200 direct jobs 150 hectares 16 GWh of power developed by 2027 300,000 vehicles per year with an electric battery 4 to 5 smaller carbon footprint than batteries made in China
+1.5 billion euro investment 1,200 direct jobs 150 hectares 16 GWh of power developed by 2027 300,000 Vehicles per year with an electric battery 4 to 5 smaller carbon footprint than batteries made in China

 Benoit LEMAIGNAN Co Founder & CEO Verkor Since July 2020, Verkor has set itself a challenge: to accelerate low-carbon, high-performance battery production in Europe.
-Led by talented teams and committed partners, we are proud to be developing and, thus, driving forward the energy transition.
+Led by talented teams and committed partners, we are proud to be developing a more environmentally friendly model of mobility and, thus, driving forward the energy transition.
 After opening our Verkor Innovation Centre in Grenoble, the inauguration of our first gigafactory in Dunkirk ushers in a new chapter, work on which has begun at the end of 2023.
-Our set-up in the Hauts-de-France helps us get involved in ecosystem while integrating the whole value chain from material and equipment to recycling.
+Our set-up in the Hauts-de-France helps us get involved in the creation of a new battery industry-related ecosystem while integrating the whole value chain from material and equipment to recycling.